Pulse nightclub shooting: Trial and acquittal of shooter's wife

-Mateen's second wife, Noor Salman, was arrested in January 2017, at her home in Rodeo, California.
+Mateen's second wife and widow, Noor Salman, was arrested in January 2017, at her home in Rodeo, California.
 She was charged in federal court in Orlando with aiding and abetting as well as obstruction of justice.
 Federal prosecutors accused her of knowing that Mateen was planning an attack.
 Salman pleaded not guilty to the charges.
 Salman moved to dismiss the obstruction charge; this motion was denied by U.S. District Judge Paul G. Byron.

 Salman's trial took place in March 2018.
 During the trial, the prosecution revealed it withheld information during discovery that Salman's confession of helping scout potential attack locations was not true based on cell phone evidence, and that the FBI knew this even though it had been used to deny her bail.
 The defense also sought to dismiss the charges or declare a mistrial on Brady disclosure grounds after this disclosure, and after the prosecution disclosed during the trial that Seddique Mateen had been a confidential FBI informant "at various points in time between January 2005 through June 2016."
 The court denied Salman's motion to dismiss the charges or declare a mistrial.
 On March 30 the jury acquitted Salman of both charges, although the jury foreman said "we were convinced she did know" about Mateen's plans for an attack of some sort in advance.